 There is a deeper issue underlying the widespread skepticism about Science than suspicions about marketeering.
 It is that there are, roughly speaking, two competing concepts of knowledge embedded in our society.
 Many people, generally those with scientific training, or interest in scientific activity consider -- or at least give lip-service to the idea that -- scientific knowledge is an accumulation of hypotheses that are

 a. tentative and correctible, (therefore, always possibly evanescent);

 b. most persistently survivors of critical testing; and

 c. cross-disciplinarily or experimentally mutually reinforcing.

 d.
-Predictions are, at best, estimated with high probability.
+Predictions are, at best, estimated with better than random probability.

 This is the notion Einstein and Russell are alluding to in their quotes in the epigraph.
-Because space is limited I will refer this notion, albeit imprecise, as the notion of “Experimentalist Knowledge,” eXknowledge.
-Any "Faith" one has in eXknowledge is conditional upon its producing outcomes that one values, or at least, that one can hopefully predict (and, perhaps, control -- barring certain kinds of complexity) through testing and adjustments in theory and procedure.
+I will refer this notion, albeit imprecise, as the notion of “Experimentalist Knowledge”.
+Any "Faith" one has in Experimentalist Knowledge is conditional upon its producing outcomes that someone values (in some "market"?), or at least, that one can hopefully predict (and, maybe, control -- barring certain kinds of complexity) through testing and adjustments in theory and procedure.

-Within a professional context, eXknowledge is not only given often precise expression, but carefully practiced, because any resultant publication must pass peer revue.
+Within a professional context, Experimentalist Knowledge is not only given often precise expression, but carefully practiced, because any resultant publication must pass peer revue.
 Questioning can be quite intense and rigorous (and, to less prepared souls, annoying.} In the marketplace, as we will see below, something else happens.